gkursi/nimbus_hacks/README.md

   + Plugins - gives you the server plugins
 + **Nimorant**
   + NoStartBorder - removes the game start border
-  + ValTriggerBot - automatically right clicks whenever you hover an entity (to shoot)
 + There are no other games on the server currently!

-## Future features
-+ GhostMove - allows you to move, without sending packets to the server <br>(aka you can check corners and stuff)
-+ NoFall - prevents fall damage
-+ NoRecoil - disables recoil for guns in nimorant

 ## Contributing
 Feel free to make a pr with any features you think should be added.